nmartinezmunoz/Truck-cleaning-and-the-risk-of-PRRSV-transmission-epidemiological-model/README.md

 # Truck cleaning and disinfection, and the risk of PRRSV transmission in multi-site pig production systems: A network-epidemiological model approach
-Explore pig farm disease dynamics using data analysis, social network analysis, and an epidemiological model.
+Explore pig farm disease dynamics using data analysis, and an epidemiological model.
 Gain insights to enhance disease control strategies.
 # Pig Farm Disease Spread Analysis

 ## Overview

 This repository contains R code for analyzing and simulating the spread of infectious diseases in pig farms using the records of truck movements.
-The project employs data analysis, social network analysis, and an epidemiological model to understand disease transmission dynamics through pig farm truck movements.
+The project employs data analysis, and an epidemiological model to understand disease transmission dynamics through pig farm truck movements.

 ## Key Features